fuadps/DFP6223-isukan-android-application/README.md

 This application is not responsive at all since it is made in static size.

 ## Update
-No update since B4A hard to understand and to explore since the community is not been helping too much.
+No update since B4A hard to understand and explore since the community is not been helping too much.